Information for Local Communities

 Information for Mariners

-For safety, parts of the Danger Area are temporarily cleared of shipping during firings.
+For safety, parts of the Range Danger Area are temporarily cleared of shipping during firings.

-Announcements are made over VHF radio at the start and end of activity.
+For the inshore areas announcements are made over VHF marine band radio at the start and end of activity.
 You may also be approached by one of our Range safety vessels.
 We request your co-operation for the safety of all concerned.

 What should I do before setting out?

-Check the weekly programme here for a guide to the active areas.
-Please note that the programme may change at last minute with no opportunity for publication.
+Check the weekly Range Activity Programme for a guide to the active areas.
+Please note that the Programme may change at short notice with no opportunity to publish an update.
 Please always call for advice, latest updates and further details.

 What should I do on the water?

-Keep your VHF radio on and listen for broadcasts on channel 16 and 11.
+- Keep your VHF marine band radio on and listen for broadcasts on Channel 16 and 10/11.

 Information for Pilots

-Aberporth Air Traffic Control (ATC) provides a Danger Area Activity Information Service (DAAIS) to warn pilots of aircraft flying outside controlled airspace, when the Ranges are active.
+Scottish Information on 127.275 MHz provides a Danger Area Activity Information Service (DAAIS) to warn pilots of aircraft flying outside controlled airspace, when the Ranges are active.
+Additionally, Benbecula Aerodrome broadcasts Range activity information as part of an Automatic Terminal Information Service (ATIS) on 113.950 MHz.
+Pre-flight information can be obtained from Range Control on 01870-604449.

 Pilots of all aircraft types, including microlights and Para-gliders, must familiarise themselves with the above restrictions.

-The MOD Aberporth Range Byelaws state that; no person shall dig, trawl, dredge or search for any projectile, or any lead, or other metal in or on the Danger Area.
-Due to the hazardous nature of activities that are conducted by QinetiQ at MOD Aberporth in Cardigan Bay, there is a minor risk that vessels may from time to time discover unidentified objects which may include Unexploded Ordnance (UXO).
+Due to the hazardous nature of activities that are conducted by QinetiQ at MOD Hebrides Ranges, there is a minor risk that vessels may from time to time discover unidentified objects which may include Unexploded Ordnance (UXO).

 Any person who finds any metal object, such as projectile, shell or any unidentified explosive object or part of such object should immediately contact the Coastguard VHF Ch.16.